Our Goals & Achievements

 Engage in ongoing recruitment of members who might be interested in joining the next bargaining team

-Improving organization and planning
+Improving organization and training

 Hold well-planned monthly member meetings, with reminders, robust agendas, and open discussion